YingkaiHao/LeetCode/Algorithm/double pointer.md

 You are given two integer arrays nums1 and nums2, sorted in non-decreasing order, and two integers m and n, representing the number of elements in nums1 and nums2 respectively.
 Merge nums1 and nums2 into a single array sorted in non-decreasing order.

 The final sorted array should not be returned by the function, but instead be store dinside the array nums1.
 To accommodate this, nums1 has a length of m+n, where the first m elements denote the elements that should be merged, and the last n elements are set to 0 and should be ignored. nums2 has a length of n.
+(Problem 88)

 Example 1: